 COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 Graham G. Maiden, whose credits include Mars Attacks and Chicken Run, was the Puppet Fabrication Supervisor at Three Mills, the east end London facility set up exclusively for Tim Burton's Corpse Bride.
-Graham's job was to take the Corpse Bride puppets, the bulk of which were manufactured by world renowned puppet builders Mackinnon & Saunders, and supervise their use during on-site production.
+Maiden's job was to take the Corpse Bride puppets, the bulk of which were manufactured by world renowned puppet builders Mackinnon & Saunders, and supervise how they were used during the on-site production.
 This included altering the puppets, making repairs and the manufacture of secondary background puppets.

 In late July 2005, shortly before the film shut down its production, Graham spoke about the craft of Corpse Bride's stop motion animation puppets.

 What was the process like taking Tim’s concept character drawings and turning them into three dimensional articulated puppets?

 I first knew about Corpse Bride back in ‘96.
 Tim had this concept sculpture of the Corpse Bride which, although the end design is very different from Tim’s first sculpture, had the essence of what Tim created.
 It’s beautiful and scary at the same time.
 That is a bizarre thing because you’d imagine a rotting woman to be repulsive, but it’s not.

 A company called MacKinnon & Saunders did a majority of the early development work.
 They had a team of sculptors.
 For each character there is a maquette made, samples of fabrics and samples of color were provided.
 It is in this stage where they work out the size of the head and the amount of expression they want within each character.
 Tim Burton and Mike Johnson would visit as frequently as they could to check on the development of each sculpt.